racherb/racherb.github.io/_posts/2019-07-05-the-first-step-to-a-Safe-ai.md

 ---
 layout: post
-title: The first step to a Safe AI
+title: A necessary step for Safe AI
 subtitle: A new software license at the height of these times.
 gh-repo: racherb/racherb.github.io
 comments: true